 Three weeks’ restoration works turning the clock back nearly 150 years.

-Here at Thomann-Hanry® we thought you’d be interested to learn that we’ve just completed our second major building cleaning and restoration project for King’s College, Cambridge.
+Here at Thomann-Hanry®, we thought you’d be interested to learn that we’ve just completed our second major building cleaning and restoration project for King’s College, Cambridge.
 Using our patented, scaffold-free façade gommage® technique, we’ve removed countless years of accumulated grime to reveal Chetwynd Court as it first appeared in the 1870s… three weeks’ work that has turned the clock back nearly 150 years.

 Whereas water-based cleaning techniques can migrate contaminants further into the surface, façade gommage® loosens, lifts and removes dirt, leaving the underlying stonework pristine and undamaged.
-The same process achieved equally spectacular results on the College’s Grade I Listed Gibbs’ Building in 2015, restoring the majestic 18th century Portland Stone façade to its former splendour in just 12 weeks.
+The same process achieved equally spectacular results on the College’s Grade I Listed Gibbs’ Building in 2015, restoring the majestic 18th century Portland stone façade to its former splendour in just 12 weeks.

-Our survey identified areas that needed restoration, repairing or redecoration, including windows and timber.
+Our facade survey identified areas that needed restoration, repairing or redecoration, including windows and timber.
 Where sections of masonry were beyond repair, our banker masons sourced and worked with matching materials to faithfully recreate replacement stones to slot invisibly into the existing structure.